 - Check the comment appearing as follows:

-Like other cache plugins, WP Rocket also adds footprint in the HTML source code on your site which looks like:
+Like other cache plugins, WP Rocket also adds a footprint in the HTML source code on your site, which looks like:

-But, WP-Rocket plugin allows the White label footprint.
-So, enabling white label allows you to remove mention of WP Rocket in the HTML comment footprint on your site.
+But, the WP-Rocket plugin allows the White label footprint.
+So, enabling a white label allows you to remove mention of WP Rocket in the HTML comment footprint on your site.

 wp-config.phpat the root of your WordPress installation and add this constant: